A young musician, music maker and rising band leader.

 As a school teacher, Richard Clarke is passionate about teaching his audience the general music principles found in any American music classroom.
 For example, the musical elements of pitch, duration, tempo, and dynamics; the musical materials of melody, rhythm, harmony, and counterpoint; as well as other music theory categories through varied styles, character traits, and dialogue.
 Groove is meant to entertain, teach, and encourage young musicians to invent, improvise, and compose - like all good jazz musicians do!

 Jazz is not a style!
-Jazz is gossip, play, not grown-up.
+Jazz is a verb, play, not grown-up.
 Jazz is a world unto itself, of many styles, genres, and traditions.
 Jazz is an American cultural marvel!

 Richard Clarke BM MM PGCE